Shadow Remix

 Materials and Tools

-Why we value this: There's no one specific tool required for tinkering and we love experiences that support the use of a variety of materials.
+You can make a shadow remix using a range of tools and materials.
+We value that there's no one specific tool required for tinkering and we love experiences that support the use of a variety of materials.
 Pick what's best for you and your learning.

 Paper and pen: Use a flashlight and an object to cast a shadow on a piece of paper, and then use drawing materials to bring it to life!
 Or, trace your shadow on a piece of paper and draw what you see on top.
 For remixing, make photocopies of the shadow outline or take a picture of your shadow and share it with others.

 Digital tools: Draw on top of a photo of a shadow using a photo-editing tool like Procreate or Markup on your smartphone or tablet.
+Or test out our shadow remix web app

 Chalk and sidewalk: Take your shadow remixing outside and use sidwalk chalk to reimagine what you see.
 Return to your drawing after a couple of hours and remix it using the new position of the shadow.